MayankGupta-dev08/LearningJava/src/main/java/dev/mayankg/designPatterns/Theory.md

 #### The design patterns in this category deal with the class structure such as Inheritance and Composition.
 Composition is better than Inheritance

 ### 01. ADAPTOR
+- Provides an interface between two unrelated entities so that they can work together

 ### 02. COMPOSITE